 Bake the bars in the preheated oven for 25-30 minutes or until the edges are set.
 You’ll want to pull it out while the middle is still pretty jiggly.
 The middle will firm up as it cools.

 Let the bars cool in the pan at room temperature for at least an hour then put them in the fridge to finish cooling.
 Leave them to cool in the fridge for at least 3 hours.

 When you’re ready to enjoy these yummy raspberry lemon cheesecake bars, lift them out of the pan using the parchment paper.
 You may need to run a knife down the edges of the pan to loosen them before lifting them out.

 There is really nothing like biting into these creamy, lemony bars and tasting the incredibly delicious homemade raspberry sauce!
-Enjoy and happy spring everyone!Print
+They are completely homemade and completely delicious!
+Enjoy and happy spring!Print

 These creamy raspberry lemon cheesecake bars are perfectly tart and sweet!
 Filled with fresh lemon and tangy cream cheese on top of an easy, crumbly graham cracker crust, these bars have with homemade raspberry sauce swirled into each bite!
 They make the most beautiful, delicious dessert for spring and summer!

 - 1 1/2 cups raspberries